 The Reference 3000 recognizes the type of cable connected to its cell connectors.
 It maintains a separate AC calibration table for each type of cable.
-The Gamry Framework will not let you use AC calibration data recorded using a 60 cm shielded cable for experiments run using a Twisted Pair cable optimized for low impedance EIS measurements.
+The Gamry Framework will not let you use AC calibration data recorded using a 60 cm shielded cable for experiments run using a longer cable.